Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

+---

 ## Spinner

-To signal progress where we do not have an exact fraction, we can use the \a{Spinner} widget.
-It simply displays an animated spinning icon, communicating progress.
-Using `Spinner::set_is_spinning`, we can control whether the animation is currently playing or not.
+To signal progress while we do not have an exact fraction, we can use the \a{Spinner} widget.
+It simply displays an animated spinning icon.
+Using `Spinner::set_is_spinning`, we can control whether the animation is currently playing.

 \image html spinner.png